projg2/nattka/README.rst

 If keywords are listed for all packages, the bug can be checked even before arch teams are CC-ed.

+In place of explicit (or implicit) keywords, additional tokens can be used to save typing:

+- ``^`` that copies keywords from the previous package on the list.

 Once arch teams are CC-ed, effective keywords are determined as the intersection of specified keywords and CC-ed arches.
 Packages listed without keywords are assumed to be requested on all CC-ed arches.